2003 Philadelphia Eagles season: Week 2: vs. New England Patriots

 The situation went from bad to worse as the Eagles suffered a second straight disastrous loss, again at their new home.
 The defense, already ravaged by injuries, fought hard and held the New England Patriots to only a first-quarter field goal.
 Duce Staley scored Philadelphia's first points of the season early in the second quarter, but two Tom Brady touchdown passes in the second quarter made it 17–7 Patriots at halftime.
 Brady found Deion Branch for a touchdown in the third quarter before Eagles' placekicker David Akers booted a 57-yarder, his career high.
-Tedy Bruschi intercepted Donovan McNabb for a touchdown to break it open at 31–10.
-In total, the offense gave up six turnovers and seven sacks.
+Tedy Bruschi intercepted Donovan McNabb for a pick six in the fourth quarter, extending New England's lead to 31–10 and putting the game out of reach.
+In total, the offense gave up six turnovers and seven sacks as the Eagles suffered their first home loss to the Patriots in franchise history.